 “The New England battery can also be scaled up to 200MW with two hours of storage capacity in response to the needs of consumers and the grid.”

-The New England solar project is being built in two stages, with Green Light Contractors (GLC), the Australian EPC arm of Spanish-based company Elecnor, confirming work is well under way on the 400MW first stage and the 33/330 kilovolt (kV) substation being installed across the northern section of the site.
+The New England solar project is being built in two stages, with Green Light Contractors (GLC), the Australian EPC arm of Spain-based company Elecnor, confirming work is well under way on the 400MW first stage and the 33/330 kilovolt (kV) substation being installed across the northern section of the site.

 Construction of the first stage of the solar and storage project is expected to be completed in 2023.
 Once the entire 720MW project is complete, it is anticipated it will produce 1,800GWh of renewable electricity each year, enough to power more than 250,000 typical NSW homes.